ysndr/MSc-Thesis/chapter/background.md

 ### JSON-RPC

-the LSP uses JSON-RPC to communicate between a language server and a client.
+The LSP uses JSON-RPC to communicate between a language server and a client.
 JSON-RPC (v2) [@JSONRPCSpecification2013] is a JSON based lightweight transport independent remote procedure call [@birrellImplementingRemoteProcedure1984] protocol.

 RPC is a paradigm that allows clients to virtually invoke a method at a connected process.